 As you can see, we've changed the layout and content of our web site.
 Many of our customers are now using smartphones and tablets to access our site, so the new layout should make it easier to navigate.
 Please let us know if you have any problems or suggestions for improvements.

 New Merino Colours

 We're very excited to be carrying a lot more merino colours, both in 23 micron and 18.5 micron.
-Last fall we dropped the 23 micron merino, but are carrying it again after receiving many requests from our customers.

 This summer, Elsa Elliot of Silo Weavers in St. Jacobs Ont., retired from her retail store, although she will still be active in her weaving business.
 I have been selling scarves and hats through Elsa's store for more than a decade, and am sorry to see her go.
 Elsa was a great person to deal with - thanks Elsa!